-When architect Herman Jessor (1894-1990) closed his office in 1980, he ended a sixty-year career that was notable not only for its longevity but for its consistency and productivity, as well.
-From the Amalgamated Cooperative Apartments of 1927 through Co-op City and Starrett City in the 1970's Jessor designed over 40,000 limited-equity cooperative apartments for New York City's working families, making him the most prolificarchitect of middle income housing in the city's history.
-He was an unabashed advocate of two much maligned developments in American architecture and urbanism: the tower-in-the-park and "slum clearance" urban renewal.
-His success with these approaches was due to several factors: the availability of public subsidies, the collective strength of organized labor, a strong industrial economy with decent wages, and aclient committed to the ideals of the cooperative movement.
+When architect Herman Jessor (1894-1990) closed his office in 1980, he ended a 60-year career that was notable not only for its longevity but for its consistency and productivity as well.
+From the Amalgamated Cooperative Apartments of 1927 through Co-op City and Starrett City in the 1970s, Jessor designed over 40,000 limited-equity cooperative apartments for New York City's working families, making him the most prolific architect of middle income housing in the city's history.
+He was an unabashed advocate of two much maligned developments in American architecture and urbanism the tower-in-the-park and "slum clearance" urban renewal.
+His success with these approaches was due to several factors: The availability of public subsidies, the collective strength of organized labor, a strong industrial economy with decent wages, and a client committed to the ideals of the cooperative movement.

 His client was the Amalgamated Clothing Workers Union (ACW) and, later, the United Housing Foundation (UHF), a non-profit organization created by the ACW and other labor, civic and housing groups in 1951 to promote consumer cooperatives, notably housing.
-The program was limitedequity cooperative housing, a tenure model where tenantowners buy apartments at low per room prices but do not realize a profiton resale.
-The units were made affordable by real estate tax abatements, low-interest mortgages, and Jessor's cost-conscious design.
+The program was limited-equity cooperative housing, a tenure model where tenant-owners buy apartments at low per room prices but do not realize a profit on resale, made affordable by tax abatements, low-interest mortgages, and Jessor's cost-conscious design.

 This study yields two findings.
-It demonstrates that the creation of a successful urban community is a function of the interplay of physical design and social organization, and is not solely dependant on building typology or site plan.
-And it traces the declining power of organized labor in New York City as measured by two events: the withdrawal of UHF from the housing development field because wage increases did not keep pace with rising housing costs; and by the preference of many current residents to sell their units on the open market rather than retain them as subsidized coops, a triumph of the market economy over the cooperative ideal.
+It demonstrates that the creation of a successful urban community is a function of the interplay of physical design and social organization, and is not solely dependant on building typology.
+And it traces the declining power of organized labor in New York City as measured by two events: The withdrawal of UHF from the housing development field because wage increases did not keep pace with rising housing costs; and by the preference of many current residents to sell their units on the open market rather than retain them as subsidized coops, a triumph of the market economy over the cooperative ideal.

-THE AMALGAMATED HOUSING CORPORATION
+THE AMALGAMATED HOUSING CORPORATION Getting Started

-Getting Started

-While the history of cooperative housing in New York City may be traced to a group of Finnish cooperatives built in the Sunset Park area of Brooklyn starting in 1916, the greatest number of early cooperatives was built in the Bronx in the 1920's by Jewish needle trades workers aligned through various political, religious, and workplace affiliations.
-The most successful of these effortswas the Amalgamated Cooperative Apartments built by the Amalgamated Clothing Workers Union (ACW) from 1927-1930.
-The driving force behind the union's effortwas Abraham E. Kazan (1889-1971), head of the ACW Credit Union.
+While the history of cooperative housing in New York City may be traced to a group of Finnish cooperatives built in the Sunset Park area of Brooklyn starting in 1916, the greatest number of early cooperatives were built in the Bronx in the 1920s by Jewish needle trades workers aligned through various political, religious, and workplace affiliations.
+The most successful of these efforts was the Amalgamated Cooperative Apartments built by the Amalgamated Clothing Workers Union (ACW) from 1927-1930.
+The driving force behind the union's effort was Abraham E. Kazan (1889-1971), head of the ACW Credit Union.
 Inspired by the experience of the Rochdale weavers, a profit-sharing consumer cooperative movement founded in England in 1844, Kazan developed the cooperative housing model as an extension of that idea.
-Under his charismatic leadership, the ACW spawned an entire network of cooperative programs, starting with the credit union, but including, as well, coop groceries, milk deliveries, pharmacies, and opticians; a furniture coop, insurance programs, and even coop power plants.
+Under his charismatic leadership, the ACW spawned an entire network of cooperative programs, starting with the credit union, but including as well coop groceries, milk deliveries, pharmacies, and opticians; a furniture coop, insurance programs, and even coop power plants.